vasyl1312/first_pet/README.md

 15. Add style for all products and in home page link to my social media
 16. Add alert when we have a problem in client
 17. Add btn to open product and style to this; price for product
+18. When url is uncorrect and work with input price, name has be shorter than 45 letters